PabloScolpino/homelab/README.md

 # Purpose

-* Have all homelab services running as containers in our homelab
+* Have many services running as containers in our homelab
+* Have some services running as VMs in our homelab
-* have all configuration for the services as code
+* Have all configuration for the Infrastructure, VMs, services as code
-* updates are automatic and are triggered by git events
+* Service updates are automatic and are triggered by git events
-* inbound traffic from lan and wan.
+* Inbound traffic from lan and wan.
 * Reverse dns /proxy

 # Platform

 * one openwrt router
+  * wireguard
 * one proxmox node
+  * unbound / pihole on VM
+  * unifi controller
   * microk8s on VM
-  * unbound / pihole on VM
+  * ?
+FreeNAS ?
 * one freenas
+  * nfs server
+  * cifs server

-## Setup
+## Basic infrastructure setup

+### OpenWRT
+OpenWRT install is manual

+### FreeNAS
-### FreeNAS install is manual
+FreeNAS install is manual

 ### Proxmox
 Proxmox install is manual

+## VM Template creation

+The contents of `1_cloud_image` describe how to create a working Proxmox-cloud-init template

+This template allows the automated creation of VMs based on Ubuntu 20 lts

+## VM Creation

+The creation of the VMs will use the template created in the previous step This creation will be done using `2_terraform` files

+## VM configuration

+Look at `3_ansible`

-#### Kubernetes cluster
+### Kubernetes cluster
 Single node microk8s

 1. [Microk8s getting started](https://microk8s.io/docs)